hashicorp/terraform-provider-google/docs/r/google_project.html.markdown

 * `labels` - (Optional) A set of key/value label pairs to assign to the project.

+* `auto_create_network` - (Optional) Create the 'default' network automatically.
+Default true.
+    Note: this might be more accurately described as "Delete Default Network", since the network is created automatically then deleted before project creation returns, but we choose this name to match the GCP Console UI.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are